Mafaz03/ReditScraper/README.md

     <li><strong>Initialization:</strong> Instantiate the ScrapeditDataset class with a list of subreddit names and optional parameters for customization.</li>
     <li><strong>Data Loading:</strong> Access the dataset like any other PyTorch dataset, allowing for seamless integration into machine learning workflows.</li>
     <li><strong>Data Analysis:</strong> Use the provided visualization functions to gain insights into the distribution of data sources and explore the collected dataset.</li>
+    <li><strong>Model Training:</strong> Utilize the ScrapeditDataset as a DataLoader for training machine learning models.
+Integrate it with PyTorch's DataLoader for efficient batch processing and model training.</li>
   </ol>

   <h2>Requirements</h2>